-Although a properly implanted chip cannot be lost or damaged, very rarely a microchip will migrate.
-It is a good idea to have your veterinarian scan your dog each year when they go for their annual exam, to make sure that the chip is still in the correct location.
+Although a properly implanted chip cannot get lost or damaged, very rarely a microchip will migrate.
+It’s a good idea to have your vet scan your dog each year when they go for their annual exam.
+Your vet can make sure that the chip is still in the correct location and functioning properly.

-No, microchipping pets has been a common practice in Canada and Great Britain for many years, and becomes more and more popular each year in the United States.
+No, microchipping pets has been a common practice among pet parents around the world for many years and grows more popular each year in the United States.
 These tiny computer chips are actually quite amazing, as they can hold large amounts of information.

 No, the procedure is simple and fairly painless, not requiring any anesthesia.
 It is much like getting a vaccination and most animals show absolutely no reaction at all.

 Once your pet has the implant, it’s unlikely to cause health problems or result in irritation of any kind.
 Your pet will likely never even know it’s there.

 What Is The Cost Of Microchipping Your Pet?

 The average cost to have a microchip implanted falls between $25 and $50.
 However, many shelters now include the cost in adoption fees and microchip pets before they go to forever homes.

 Some vets discount the rate for microchipping if it’s done at the same time as the pet is being neutered, spayed, or put under anesthesia for something routine such as dental work.